Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 Unfortunately, if you try to breathe deeper and faster to make up for this, you can feel even more breathless.
 This is called hyperventilation.
 When you do it, you increase your oxygen levels to well above those that you need; you also reduce your carbon dioxide levels to much lower than normal.
 The end result is that you can feel panicky, tingly, dizzy and faint.
 Hyperventilation is quite common in pregnancy.

 There are some other causes of breathlessness in pregnancy which need your doctor's help; some of them are serious.
-Therefore, if you are severely breathless, you should see your doctor urgently.
+Therefore, if you are severely breathless, you should contact your doctor urgently.

 What other causes of breathlessness are there in pregnancy?